 Two layers of glass, or more, are fused together with a layer of polyvinyl butyral, or PVB, in the middle for laminated glass.
 The fusion is completed with pressure and heat and it prevents the sheets of glass from breaking.
 While some pieces of glass might end up breaking into larger pieces, those pieces will stay together with the help of the PVB layer.

 Wire mesh is placed in between the layers of glass and causes those layers to stay together in a wired glass better than they would with PVB.
 Glass that uses this type of glazing is often considered fire resistant glass because the glass will not shatter if high temperatures cause it to break.

 Low emissivity glass is also referred to as low-e glass and its main purpose is to reflect long wave infrared radiation.
 The coating used is normally tin or silver and it helps keep the temperature inside the building consistent.

 Self-cleaning glass has a transparent coating applied to it and that coating reacts to the rays of the sun to break down any dirt that builds up on the outside of the window.
 The dirt that breaks down is then washed away every time it rains.

 It is imperative that you choose the best glazing method, as well as the best glazing type, for every construction project that you do.
 While one method may work best on one building, it may not work as well on every other building that you construct.
 The same holds true for the glazing types, so you must do your research prior to starting the project.

 The amount of glass that you are using for each project will determine exactly what you need, as will the wants and needs of your client.
 If they want a wall full of glass windows, then you must determine which method and glazing type will work best for their needs.

-Hopefully you now know everything that you need to about glazing in construction and that you can now change how you approach this part of the building process in the future.
-After all, if done properly, you can save your clients thousands of dollars in energy bills, while making their building look better than they planned.
+Hopefully, you now know everything that you need to about glazing in construction and that you can now change how you approach this part of the building process in the future.
+After all, if done properly, you can save your clients thousands of dollars in energy bills, while making their buildings look better than they planned.